 - Naturally Sweetened: Instead of adding refined sugars, these Carrot Cake Muffins are sweetened with a small amount of honey.
 Raisins, crushed pineapple, and applesauce also add to the sweetness of these muffins naturally.

 - 100% Whole Grain.
 Instead of refined all-purpose flour, this recipe calls for whole wheat flour.
-While most whole wheat baked goods have the reputation of being dense, the addition of coconut oil and applesauce keeps these muffins light and tender.
+And while most whole wheat baked goods have the reputation of being dense, the addition of coconut oil and applesauce keeps these muffins light and tender.

 - Packed full of Nutrients.
-Whole wheat flour, carrots, and raisins add a healthy dose of fiber, not to mention vitamins A and B and iron, and walnuts add healthy fats and omega-3 fatty acids.
+Carrot cake muffins are made with whole wheat flour, carrots, and raisins, which add a healthy dose of fiber, not to mention vitamins A and B and iron.

 - Dairy-Free.
-These muffins are made without butter or milk, therefore they are the perfect treat for anyone on a dairy-free diet.
+These muffins are made without butter or milk, therefore they are the perfect treat for anyone with a dairy allergy.